CHAPTER Mhp 200 PRACTICE AND PROCEDURE

 Source.
 (See Revision Note at chapter heading for Psy 100) #5675, eff 7-22-93, EXPIRED: 7-22-99

-New. #7624, eff 1-10-02
+New. #7624, eff 1-10-02, EXPIRED: 1-10-10

-Mhp 204.03 Service of Documents.
+Mhp 205.03 Service of Documents.

-(b) Applications, petitions for rulemaking and petitions for declaratory rulings shall be filed with the board without service upon other persons.
+(c) Applications, petitions for rulemaking and petitions for declaratory rulings shall be filed with the board without service upon other persons.

-(c) All objections, motions, replies, memoranda, exhibits or other documents filed in connection with a request for board action shall be served by the proponent upon all parties or persons who have filed appearances with the board to be heard on a matter by:
+(d) All objections, motions, replies, memoranda, exhibits or other documents filed in connection with a request for board action shall be served by the proponent upon all parties or persons who have filed appearances with the board to be heard on a matter by:

-(1) Depositing a copy of the document in the United States mails, first class postage prepaid, addressed to the last address given to the board by the person being served, no later than the day the document is filed with the board; or
+(1) Depositing a copy of the document in the United States Mail, first class postage prepaid, addressed to the last address given to the board by the person being served, no later than the day the document is filed with the board; or

 (2) Delivering a copy of the document in hand on or before the date it is filed with the board.